Efficient and Effective Deep Multi-view Subspace Clustering: The Proposed Method

-where the second term is used to constrain latent representations to be orthogonal to each other by minimizing the inner product between any pairs of representations, i.e., ${\left\langle \cdot,\cdot \right\rangle} \to {0}$.
-We symbolize the second term as $\mathcal{L}_{ortho}$, for the convenience of conducting the ablation study in experiments.
+where the second term, minimizing the inner product between any pairs of representations, i.e., ${\left\langle \cdot,\cdot \right\rangle} \to {0}$, is used to constrain latent representations to be orthogonal to each other.
+We symbolize the second term as $\mathcal{L}_{ortho}$, for the convenience of conducting ablation studies in experiments.